lalit3370/animenow/README.md

 # AnimeNow

-Anime tracking website powered by ~Jikan API (Unofficial MAL API)~ Anilist GraphQL API
+Anime tracking website powered by Anilist GraphQL API

 View New, Top & Trending Anime, browse by filters or simply view the list.